 Besides the tranquility and wellbeing that come bundled with the landscapes, there you can learn a lot about culture, gastronomy and Polish traditions.
 In addition, if you like to hike, the better, you can explore the surroundings.
 Any piece of Bucovina is a little piece of heaven and it will certainly suit travelers who just want to relax and admire nature’s beauty.

 These are just some of the most beautiful Romanian villages, but you can discover more choosing one of our Romania private tours.
 You can create your own itinerary and we’ll take care of the accommodation, airport transport and everything else that is needed.
-On the other hand, if the countryside is not you cup of tea, you can opt for guided tours in Romania, exploring cities, castles, fortresses, museums and many other tourist attractions.
+On the other hand, if the countryside is not you cup of tea, you can opt for Grand tour of Romania, exploring cities, castles, fortresses, museums and many other tourist attractions.